 In the NT, the concept of skandalízō is expressed in four dimensions:

-1. An enticement to sin, be it our own (Mt 5:29-30, cf. Mt 18:8-9; Mk 9:43-47) or the sin of another (Mt 18:6-9) that works within the depths or our being to scandalize us, first from receiving then from entering more fully into the path of Jesus, in a way that ultimately seeks to cut us off altogether from life in Christ (Lk 17:2)
+1. An enticement to sin, be it our own (Mt 5:29-30, cf. Mt 18:8-9; Mk 9:43-47) or the sin of another (Mt 18:6-9) that works within the depths or our being to scandalize us, first from receiving then from more fully entering into the path of Jesus, thereby cutting us off from eternal life in Him (Lk 17:2).

-2. The offense of Jesus (Mt 11:6, cf. Lk 7:23, Mt 13:57, cf. Mk 6:3, Jn 6:61) & the offense of His Gospel (Mt 15:12)—The initial level
+2. The offense of Jesus (Mt 11:6, cf. Lk 7:23; Mt 13:57, cf. Mk 6:3; Jn 6:61) & the offense of His Gospel (Mt 15:12)—The initial level.

-3. The “tribulation (θλῖψις [thlîpsis]) and persecution” on account of Jesus & the Gospel that cause us to stumble (Mt 13:21, cf. Mk 4:17, Mt 24:10-> Mt 26:31-33, Mk 14:27-29, II Cor 11:29)—The next level
+3. The tribulation (θλῖψις [thlîpsis]) and persecution on account of Jesus & the Gospel that cause us to stumble (Mt 13:21, cf. Mk 4:17, Mt 24:10-> Mt 26:31-33, Mk 14:27-29, II Cor 11:29)—The next level.

-4. The ways believers scandalize both unbelievers (Mt 17:27) as well as one another (Rom 14:21I Cor 8:13) so as to obscure the true working of the Gospel in This Age
+4. The ways believers scandalize both unbelievers (Mt 17:27) as well as one another (Rom 14:21I Cor 8:13) so as to obscure the true working of the Gospel in This Age.

 OT Background

-With the NT categories in place, we turn to the OT, finding that one of the words which best communicates this NT concept is the Hebrew word , מִכְשׁוֹל (mikshol).
+With the NT categories in place, we turn to the OT, finding that one of the words which best communicates this NT concept is the Hebrew word mikshôl (מִכְשׁוֹל).

-So as to keep this study brief, we focus on only two of those prophetic passages with one conceptually-related passage: The first is a Messianic imperative and prophecy from Isaiah 8, which is elucidated further in Isaiah 28, finally revealed in Ps 118 then perfectly fulfilled in Matthew 21.
+So as to keep this study brief, we focus on only two of those prophetic passages and one conceptually-related passage: The first is a Messianic imperative and prophecy from Isaiah 8, which is elucidated further in Isaiah 28, finally revealed in Ps 118 then perfectly fulfilled in Matthew 21.
 We will take each of these in turn with little commentary.

 The opening use in the Prophets comes in the early sections of what has been called the “Book of Immanuel,” which contains in it the well-known prophecy of the virgin birth: